 At the time of construction (1928-1930), it was the first concrete block.
 Perret is also famous for having designed the general plan for the reconstruction of Le Havre in the aftermath of World War Two.

 The Balzac House

-The Balzac Museum displays personal mementos, pictures, engravings and objects related to his loved ones and contemporaries, as well as a large number of original publications, manuscripts and illustrations.
-There is a fine view of the country-house and its garden from the rue Raynouard with the Eiffel Tower in the background.
+The Balzac Museum displays personal mementoes, pictures, engravings and objects related to his loved ones and contemporaries, as well as a large number of original publications, manuscripts and illustrations.
+There is a fine view of the country house and its garden from the rue Raynouard with the Eiffel Tower in the background.

 Archaeological research in 2002 confirmed the presence of cellars that gave access to troglodyte houses.
-Dating from the Middle-Ages, this example of housing seems quite unique in Paris.
-When walking along the rue Berton, always remember that the village of Passy was once inhabited by peasants, winemakers and quarrymen.
+Dating from the Middle Ages, this example of housing seems quite unique in Paris.
+When walking along the rue Berton, always remember that the village of Passy was once inhabited by farmers, winemakers and quarrymen.